 Why Integrate Google Docs with WordPress

 With Google Docs, writing and collaboration can be truly seamless.
 The SEO person can select a topic, create content research, and then share the document containing this info with the writer.
-The article writer then writes within the document, after which he shares the same doc with the editor.
+The article writer then writes within the Google doc, after which he shares the same doc with the editor.

-Within this document, the edit can make direct edits or add suggestions, and then send the article for publishing.
+Within this doc, the edit can make direct edits or add suggestions, and then send the article for publishing.

 Thus, you get a great tool for collaborative writing when you use Google docs.

-Despite its effectiveness, uploading your content from Google Docs to WordPress isn’t hassle-free.
+Despite its effectiveness, uploading straight from Google Docs to WordPress isn’t hassle-free.

 For instance, below is a snippet of a document which we will be copying to WordPress.